microsoft/BotFramework-Composer/docs/using_memory.md

 ![Memory manipulation menu](./Assets/memory-manipulation-menu.png)

 Use **Set a Property** to set the value of a property.
 For example, set `user.onboarded` to `true`.
 The value of a property can be set to a literal value, like `true`, 0, or `fred`, or it can be set to the result of an [computed expression](#expressions).
+When storing simple values, it is not necessary to initialize the property.

 Use **Initialize a Property** to create new properties that are objects or arrays.
-For example, initialize `user.profile` to `{}`.
+For example, initialize `user.profile` to `{}` or intialze `dialog.toppings` to `[]`.
 This allows your bot to use sub-properties, or store multiple values inside the property.

 It is important to note that before setting the value of a sub-property like `user.profile.age`, the `user.profile` must first be initialized.
 It is not necessary to further initialize `user.profile.age` unless `age` must also contain sub-values.